Cadw is made up of around 250 people working across a range of disciplines.

 Internal operating board

-The head of Cadw is Gwilym Hughes who reports to Sioned Evans, Director General of Education, Culture and Welsh Language Group.
+The head of Cadw is Kathryn Roberts who reports to Elin Burns, Director of Culture, Heritage, Sport and Welsh Language Group.
 The head of Cadw sits on an internal operating board which supports, scrutinises and monitors Cadw’s strategic direction, business plan and standards.

 The structure of Cadw